IronLionShawn/Bugster/README.md

 - No user/authentication functions
 - A bug can be marked as important, making it change appearance in the list

-As there is authentication function it is highly recommended to use bugster ONLY internally where those who have access can be trusted.
+As there is no authentication function it is highly recommended to use bugster ONLY internally where those who have access can be trusted.

 Installation:
 ============